The personal is political: Origin and meaning

-The phrase "the personal is political" arose in the student movement and second-wave feminism from the late 1960s.
+The phrase "the personal is political" was popularized by second-wave feminism in the late 1960s and was also important in the civil rights movement, student movement, and black power movement.
 It underscored the connections between personal experience and larger social and political structures.
-In the context of the feminist movement of the 1960s and 1970s, it was a challenge to the nuclear family and family values.
+In the feminist movement of the 1960s and 1970s, it was a challenge to the nuclear family and family values that resulted from the embedded patriarchy structure.
+It forced popular social movements to challenge what was considered to be "political" and to reflect upon how lived experiences impact the perception of reality.
+Issues that had previously been considered moral or trivial offenses in everyday actions were being acknowledged as oppressive structural norms.

-The idea that women being unhappy in their roles as housewives and mothers in homes was seen as a private issue; however, "the personal is political" emphasizes that women's personal issues (e.g sex, childcare and the idea of women not being content with their lives at home) are all political issues that need political intervention to generate change.
-Furthermore, the slogan tackles the perception that women enjoy a transcendent identity irrespective of ethnicity, race, class, culture, marital status, sexuality and (dis)ability by encouraging individuals to think about personal experience politically.
+The idea that women were unhappy in their roles as housewives and mothers was previously seen as a private issue.
+However, "the personal is political" argues that women's personal issues (e.g. sex, childcare, and women not being content with their lives at home) are political issues that need political intervention to generate change.
+"The personal is political" drew attention to this relationship and resisted the claim that these issues are personal problems that should be solved in private and by the individual.
+This emphasized that politics were in play even in the most personal circumstances and relationships.
+Furthermore, the slogan tackles the perception that women enjoy a transcendent identity irrespective of ethnicity, race, class, culture, marital status, sexuality and disability by encouraging individuals to think about personal experience politically.

-The second wave of feminism embraced this slogan as it is the wave that brought feminist issues into a politically activist mindset.
-Women were leaving their roles at home in pursuit of power over their lives and choices that were not subject to patriarchal traps.
-This changed the dynamic of families where the men were no longer in complete control of their homes and challenged ideas of the perfect subservient wife and mother.

-The phrase was popularized by the publication of a 1969 essay by feminist Carol Hanisch under the title "The Personal is Political" in 1970, but she disavows authorship of the phrase, as she says that "As far as I know, that was done by Notes from the Second Year editors Shulie Firestone and Anne Koedt after Kathie Sarachild brought it to their attention as a possible paper to be printed in that early collection".
+In 1970, the phrase was popularized by the publication of a 1969 essay by feminist Carol Hanisch under the title "The Personal Is Political".
+Hanisch disavows authorship of the phrase, saying that "As far as I know, that was done by Notes from the Second Year editors Shulie Firestone and Anne Koedt after Kathie Sarachild brought it to their attention as a possible paper to be printed in that early collection".
 According to Kerry Burch, Shulamith Firestone, Robin Morgan, and other feminists given credit for originating the phrase have also declined authorship.
-"Instead," Burch writes, "they cite millions of women in public and private conversations as the phrase's collective authors."
+Burch writes, "Instead, they cite millions of women in public and private conversations as the phrase's collective authors."
 Gloria Steinem has likened claiming authorship of the phrase to claiming authorship of "World War II".

 The phrase has been repeatedly described as a defining characterization of second-wave feminism, radical feminism, women's studies, or feminism in general.